awsdocs/amazon-personalize-developer-guide/doc_source/determining-use-case.md

 Before you get started providing personalized experiences for your users, choose your use case from the following and note its corresponding recipe type\.
 + Recommending items for users \(USER\_PERSONALIZATION recipes\)

-  To provide recommendations for your users, train your model with a USER\_PERSONALIZATION recipe\.
-Recommendations can either be *personalized* recommendations, such as recommending movies for a user based on interactions, items, and user data, or *popular* items based on interactions data\.
+  To provide personalized recommendations for your users, train your model with a USER\_PERSONALIZATION recipe\.
+Personalized recommendations help drive better engagement and conversion\.
 + Ranking items for a user \(PERSONALIZED\_RANKING recipes\)

   To personalize the order of curated lists or search results for your users, train your model with a PERSONALIZED\_RANKING recipe\.
 PERSONALIZED\_RANKING recipes create a personalized list by re\-ranking a collection of input items based on predicted interest level for a given user\.
 Personalized lists improve the customer experience and increase customer loyalty and engagement\.
++  Recommending trending or popular items \(POPULAR\_ITEMS\)

+  To recommend trending or popular items use a POPULAR\_ITEMS recipe\.
+You might use a POPULAR\_ITEMS if your customers highly value what other users are interacting with\.
+Common uses include recommending viral social media content, breaking news articles, or recent sports videos\.
 +  Recommending similar items \(RELATED\_ITEMS recipes\)

   To recommend similar items, such as items frequently bought together or movies that other users have also watched, you should use a RELATED\_ITEMS recipe\.
 Recommending similar items can help your customers discover items and can increase user conversion rate\.